progmatix21/Chilka/README.md

 # Chilka

 Chilka is a corpus server library with a pluggable document database backend.
-A MongoDB plugin is provided as an example.
+Two plugins: one for MongoDB, and another for a serverless ChromaDB are provided as examples.

 ## Features